MichaelCurrin/dev-cheatsheets/README.md

 Released under [MIT](/LICENSE) by [@MichaelCurrin](https://github.com/MichaelCurrin/dev-cheatsheets).

-The content is all written and owned by me, except where external links are provided to the original code author or website.
+This site has content written and owned by me.
+Except where external links are provided to the original code author or website.
+Or if someone contributes a PR with their own content.

-If use a significant portion of it, you must include a copy of this license in your repo and please link back to the original repo.
+If use a significant portion of it in your own repo, you must include a copy of this license in your repo.
+Please link back to the original repo in your own repo, or blog post, etc. that mentions this.

-Forks must include a copy of the license.
+Forks will by default include a copy of the license.

 If you adapt this repo not intended to contributing back from your fork, then you need to add a copy of the orignal license as `LICENSE-source` and then you only need your own name only in `LICENSE`.